wintershammer/soundProcessingAssignment/README.md

 This is an implementation of musical style transfer, using convolutional neural networks.

-#Dependencies
+# Dependencies
 * Numpy
 * Tensorflow
 * Librosa

-#How it works
+# How it works

-Given two input sound files, one of which supplies the "content" and the other the "style", the implementation (see `mystyle.py`) follows the four following steps:
+Given two input sound files, one of which supplies the "content" and the other the "style", the implementation (see `myStyle.py`) follows the four following steps:

 * Load the two input files, perform short-time Fourier transform on them, and return the results after dropping the phases.